gcopoix/makeSD_mist/README.md

 │       └── eubrunosilva # eubrunosilva SiDi core repository
 └── tools                # required tools for executung this script
 ```
-It is a good idea to keep these folders as the next run will be much faster (git only needs to be updated and not cloned, the download of the MAME ROMs can be skipped, ...). \
+It is a good idea to keep these folders as the next run will be much faster (git only needs to update and not clone, the download of the MAME ROMs can be skipped, ...). \
 This saves more than 10GB of data not being fetched again.

 ## Developing